timfduffy/symposium/README.md

 # 🏛️🤖 AI Symposium 🤖🏛️

-A modern web application that allows two AI agents to have conversations with each other.
-Built for Cloudflare Pages with serverless functions for optimal performance and global distribution.
+A web application that allows two AI agents to have conversations with each other.
+Built for Cloudflare Pages with serverless functions.
+This README is AI generated because I am very lazy.

 ## ✨ Features